 You must wait approximately 1 minute for the indexes to take effect.
 Then, you can view the collected logs on the Raw Logs tab.
 For more information about how to query and analyze logs, see Get started with log query and analysis.

-After you create an import configuration, you can view the configuration and its statistical reports in the console.
+After you create a data import configuration, view the configuration details and related reports in the SLS console.

-For the destination Logstore, choose , and then click the name of the import configuration.
+Find and click the logstore to which the data import configuration belongs, choose , and then click the name of the data import configuration.

-On the Import Configuration Overview page, you can view the basic information and statistical reports for the data import configuration.
+On the Import Configuration Overview page, view the basic information about the data import configuration and the related reports.

-On the Import Configuration Overview page, you can click Delete Configuration to delete the configuration.
+On the Import Configuration Overview page, click Delete Configuration to delete the data import configuration.

 FAQ